geopython/pycsw/docs/administration.rst

 Administration
 ==============

-pycsw administration is handled by ``sbin/pycsw-admin.py``.
+pycsw administration is handled by the ``pycsw-admin.py`` utility.  ``pycsw-admin.py`` is installed as part of the pycsw install process and should be available in your PATH.

 .. note::
-  Run ``sbin/pycsw-admin.py -h`` to see all administration operations and parameters
+  Run ``pycsw-admin.py -h`` to see all administration operations and parameters

 Metadata Repository Setup
 -------------------------